 - Howdy?
-Want to look at discounts we are offering right now?
+Want to look at the discounts we are offering right now?

 - Et tu, Brute?
-Don’t miss out new marketing insights.
+Don’t miss out on new marketing insights.

 If you observe the push message above, you will find specific salutations in common like Howdy?
 Knock!
 Knock!, and more.
-Usage of such words removes that boring element from the push notification copywriting.
+The usage of such words removes that boring element from push notifications.